-Univariate tests in Panel A of Table 4 show analysts voice relatively more concern about firms' cash flow prospects following negative earnings news.
+Univariate tests in Panel A of Table 2 show analysts voice relatively more concern about firms' cash flow prospects following negative earnings news.
+The evidence supports the prediction that schema-discrepant outcomes elicit more attributional search.
 In the average conference call following a NES, 20 percent of analyst questions refer to forward-looking weaknesses and threats compared with 16 percent when earnings news is neutral or positive.
 The 25 percent [(0.20 - 0.16) / 0.16] higher focus on forward-looking problems after NES is statistically and economically significant.
 Regression results reported in Panel B yield virtually identical conclusions.
-Similar findings are evident for analyst research notes.
+Similar findings are evident for research notes.
 The representative research note published in response to non-negative earnings news contains negative-toned comments for 15 percent of outlook categories.
 The comparable fraction for research notes published after NES is 51 percent, which equates to a 244 percent increase in forward-looking negativity.
-These conclusions are again robust to multivariate methods reported in Panel B. Collectively, findings presented in Table 4 for prospective analysis are consistent with equity analysts engaging in more rigorous information acquisition and dissemination activity when the incentives for attributional search and cognitive processing are particularly pronounced.
+These conclusions are again robust to multivariate methods reported in Panel B. Collectively, findings presented in Table 2 for prospective analysis are consistent with equity analysts engaging in more rigorous information acquisition and dissemination activity when the incentives for attributional search and cognitive processing are particularly pronounced.